Shrike75/Sentiment-Trading-Strategy/README.md

 | SieBERT | General-purpose sentiment transformer |
 | Loughran--McDonald lexicon | Finance-domain dictionary baseline |

-This comparison is important because different sentiment models are useful for different objectives.
+Different sentiment models are useful for different objectives.
 A model that best captures trading activity may not be the same model that best ranks next-day returns.

 ---